IIDE Logo

 7. Museum and Gallery Curatorship:

-– You can!
-People who pursue an art course can pursue an MBA.
+Ans: Yes, you can pursue an MBA after graduating from an Arts course.
 The criteria are that you have to be 50% in any of the streams that you are pursuing to appear for the MBA entrance exams.

 Conclusion